Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 #### Intracellular Receptors
 - Intracellular receptor proteins are found in the cytosol or nucleus of target cells.
 - Small or hydrophobic chemical messengers can readily cross the membrane and activate receptors.
-- Examples of hydrophobic messengers
+- Examples of hydrophobic messengers are the steroid and thyroid hormones of animals.
+- An activated hormone-receptor complex can act as a transcription factor, turning on specific genes.